 Digital Games & Game-based Learning

-The Center for Business and Program Development (CBPD) within the Institute for Molecular Medicine and Infectious Disease (IMMID) is committed to innovating science instruction in higher education by developing and implementing emerging learning technologies in academic programs offered by the Department of Microbiology and Immunology (M&I) and IMMID.
+The Center For Scientific Communication & Outreach within the Institute for Molecular Medicine and Infectious Disease (IMMID) is committed to innovating science instruction in higher education by developing and implementing emerging learning technologies in academic programs offered by the Department of Microbiology and Immunology (M&I) and IMMID.

 About game-based learning (GBL)